Impression And Mouth Preparation

 • Any pathology present

-• Gag reflex & palatal sensitivity
+• Gag reflex and palatal sensitivity

 • Undercuts present: Effect retention of the denture